-☐ If you believe that a personnel action of the type that are appealable to the MSPB has been taken on the basis of your race, color, religion, sex (including sexual orientation, gender identity, pregnancy, childbirth, or a medical conditions related to pregnancy or childbirth), national origin, age (forty and over), disability, genetic informatio (individual or family medical history), or in retaliation for opposing such discrimination or participating in the discrimination complaint process you may choose to file an EEO complaint, or to file an appeal with the MSPB, but not both.
+□ If you believe that a personnel action of the type that are appealable to the MSPB has been taken on the basis of your race, color, religion, sex (including sexual orientation, gender identity, pregnancy, childbirth, or a medical conditions related to pregnancy or childbirth), national origin, age (forty and over), disability, genetic information (individual or family medical history), or in retaliation for opposing such discrimination or participating in the discrimination complaint process you may choose to file an EEO complaint, or to file an appeal with the MSPB, but not both.

-e appeal must b e filed with the MSPB within: 30 days of the effective date of the personne I action l .
+□ The appeal must be filed with the MSPB within 30 days of the effective date of the personnel action.